WEC-Sim/WEC-Sim/source/viz.rst

 * Visualization of the cell-by-cell non-linear hydrodynamic forces (when using non-linear hydro)
 * Allow data manipulation and more visualization options

-On the other hand the SimMechanics explorer shows the following information not shown in Paraview vizualition:
+On the other hand the SimMechanics explorer shows the following information not shown in Paraview visualizing:

 * Location of the center of gravity
 * Location of the different frames including PTO and Constraint frames

 Visualization with paraview requires many files to be written, which makes the WEC-Sim simulation take significantly more time, and makes the directory significantly larger.
-It should only be turned on when vizualisation is desired.
+It should only be turned on when visualization is desired.
 The user also needs to have some familiarity with using Paraview.

 Getting Started - Installation